Charlie Leaeno

-Rugby League Career
+Rugby league career

 In 2007, Leaeno made his first grade début in the National Rugby League with the St George Illawarra Dragons, playing six matches in the year.
 In 2008, he joined Canterbury-Bankstown, staying with the club for two seasons.

 Super League

 In 2010, Leaeno signed with the Wakefield Trinity Wildcats in the Super League.
 It was confirmed that Leaeno would make his début for the Wakefield Trinity Wildcats against the Wigan Warriors on 13 June after being selected in the 19-man squad.
 Leaeno quickly became a big hit with the Wakefield Trinity Wildcats fans was given the nickname "Grond".

 Return to Australia

 Without able to re-join the National Rugby League after his stint in the Super League, Leaeno joined the Kingsgrove Colts in the Ron Massey Cup, a lower based competition in New South Wales.

 Representative career

 Leaeno was selected to play for Samoa in 2005.